awesome-schedule/plannable/docs/Backend Specification.md

 ## Backend configuration

-The backend provider should provide the information specified in the `BackendConfig` type in [config.example.ts](../src/config.example.ts) and fill them into the `"backend"` field of [package.json](../package.json)
+The backend provider should provide the information specified in the `BackendConfig` type in [config.example.ts](../src/config.example.ts).
+Currently, this information should be filled into the `backend` field of [package.json](../package.json).
+Plannable may support multi-backend in the future, so the `backend` field will become an array.

 ## CORS headers

-To satisfy the CORS policies, the backend needs to include the following headers on every response
+To satisfy the CORS policies, the backend needs to include the following headers on every response.
+However, if you deploy plannable on the same domain as the backend, then no CORS headers are required.

 ```
 Access-Control-Allow-Origin: https://plannable.org